Country or Region | |

 |

 Who can provide abortion servicesNurseNot specified Midwife/nurse-midwifeNot specified Doctor (specialty not specified)Not specified Specialist doctor, including OB/GYNNot specified Other (if applicable)A medical practitioner registered as such under the provisions of the Medical and Allied Professions Act.
 Midlevel providers like Medical Licentiates, midwives as certified by or under supervision of a registered medical practitioner.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Subject to gestational age and method, abortion care can be safely provided by any properly trained health-care provider, including specialist doctors, non-specialist doctors; associate and advanced associate clinicians; midwives; and nurses.
-Health Worker Roles in Safe Abortion Care, p 33- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+The Abortion Care Guideline recommends against regulation on who can provide and manage abortion that is inconsistent with WHO guidance.
+Abortion Care Guideline § 3.3.8.

 |